City-Bureau/city-scrapers/docs/prerequisites.md

 ## Windows Limitations

-The pty package is not available on Windows, which makes it difficult to run city scraper tests locally.
-We recommend that if you want to contribute more extensive code to the project, consider creating a Linux environment by installing a virtual machine, partitioning your computer or following the [Docker installation steps on the install guide](02_installation.md#step-2-option-1-local-python-3-and-virtualenv).
+This project uses `invoke` tasks, which rely upon the `pty` package for pseudo-terminal utilties.
+[Unfortunately, `pty` is not available on Windows](https://github.com/City-Bureau/city-scrapers/issues/62), which makes it difficult to run all City Scraper tests locally.
+We recommend that if are using Windows and  want to contribute more extensive code to the project, consider creating a Linux environment by installing a virtual machine, partitioning your computer or following the [Docker installation steps on the install guide](02_installation.md#step-2-option-1-local-python-3-and-virtualenv).

 ## Creating a virtual environment